akkiiiiii/AI-Chatbot/README.md

-ChatEase - Your Personalized Android Chatbot App
+AIChatbot - Your Personalized Android Chatbot App

 Welcome to ChatEase, an intelligent and stylish chatbot application for Android!
 This app combines conversational AI with a sleek, WhatsApp-style interface to create a fun and intuitive user experience.
 Whether you're looking for instant answers, a quick chat, or even a companion to keep you entertained, ChatEase has got you covered!